I may receive a commission if you make a purchase through links in this post.

 Updated: I’ve found a line of products that work even better for me than Acure.
 The Acure brand is good, but I found I had to use a lot of product and it ended up feeling wasteful.
 My current favorite recommendations are below.

 The Shea Moisture Line of hair products are very effective and have an amazing price point.
 Their shampoos and conditioners work (and smell) as great as typical drugstore brands, but have NO sulfates, parabens, phthalates, paraffins, petroleum, etc. Plus they are cruelty free and ethically made.
-I’m in love with their formulas!
+I like their formulas for the most part.

 The Intensive Hydration shampoo/conditioner is perfect for dry locks.